alae-touba/software-engineering-notes/java-ee-spring/readme.md

     }
     ```

     we created an instance of the **Instructor** class and an instance of the **InstructorDetail** class and then we linked them togeter and we save the **Instructor** instance.
-After executing the code both instances will be saved saved to the DB into 2 different tables (instructors).
+After executing the code both instances will be saved saved to the DB into 2 different tables (instructors and instructors_details).

     Here is the content of the DB: